univention/univention-corporate-server/doc/manual/user-management/umc.rst

    Creating a user in the UMC module *Users*

-With :guilabel:`Next` on :numref:`user-create` the second page :numref:`user-password` is shown, where the initial password can be set.
+With :guilabel:`Next`, the *Users* module shows the third page as in :numref:`user-password`, where you can define the initial password.

 .. _user-password:

 .. figure:: /images/users_password.*
-   :alt: Password setting for a new user
+   :alt: Password setting for a user

-   Password setting for a new user
+   Password setting for a user

-As an alternative the user may set the initial password himself if the :program:`Self Service` app is installed.
-For this to work an external email address must be given, which is registered at the contact email address.
-The user will then receive an email to that address containing a web address and a token, which can be used to set the password and unlock the account.
-For this also see :ref:`user-management-password-changes-by-users-self-service`.
+As an alternative the user may set the initial password themselves, if the UCS domain has the :program:`Self Service` app installed.
+To allow the user setting the initial password by themselves, you must define their external email address.

+To define an external email address, open the *Advanced* user account settings, click the tab :guilabel:`Contact` and provide an external email address in the field *E-mail address*.
+The self service app sends an email to the user's external email address with a link and a token.
+The user can use the link to set their initial password and unlock the user account.
+For more information, refer to :ref:`user-management-password-changes-by-users-self-service`.

 .. _user-password-new: